This is for those of you who, for whatever reason, DON’T want to lucid dream any more. This is how to stop having lucid dreams.

-Well, there are actually a number of reasons you could want to stop lucid dreaming, so we’ve created a little guide on turning off your lucid abilities.
+There are actually a number of reasons you might want to stop lucid dreaming, so we’ve created a little guide on turning off your lucid abilities.
 If this is something you would like to do then read on.
-If not, and you’re actually quite interested in the idea of controlling your dreams, then make sure to read our intro.

 How to stop lucid dreaming and just have normal dreams

 If you’ve been lucid dreaming for a while you may want to stop for a few reasons.
 The most common reasons people want to stop lucid dreaming and just to go back to experiencing normal dreams are –

 - They feel like they’re spending too much energy on recording dreams and reality checks.

 - People have told them they’re ‘weird’ for doing it.

 - They want to focus their attention on other things.

 - They feel that lucid dreaming is a sin, or that they’re not being faithful in their relationships by ‘cheating in dreams’.

 - They simply don’t like the sensation of controlling their dreams and want to stop.